MissVeronica/um-format-form-content/README.md

 2. Later you will add a shortcode field to this form for the display of HTML customized Profile info

 ## Profile page
-1. Add the shortcode and replace your current UM shortcode(s) with [select_um_shortcode] managed by this plugin for the display of Profile form depending on current User if it's the Profile owner or a Profile viewer.
+1. Add the shortcode and replace your current UM shortcode(s) with <code>[select_um_shortcode]</code> managed by this plugin for the display of Profile form depending on current User if it's the Profile owner or a Profile viewer.

 ## UM Settings -> Appearance -> Profile Menu
 1. Enable Profile Menu Tabs only for the Profile owner ie no Tabs for visitors/viewers.